 When you label an XVM disk, the -volhdrblks option allows you to specify how much space to assign to the volume header; the default value is the number of blocks currently in the volume header of the disk being labeled.
-The -xvmlabelblks option allows you to specify how much space to assign to the XVM label area; the default is 512 blocks for system disks and 1024 blocks for option disks.
+The -xvmlabelblks option allows you to specify how much space to assign to the XVM label area; the default is 1024 blocks (usually leaving 3072 blocks in the volume header that are not part of the XVM label area).